minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

+* 5.12.2015 New activation post; Under the dome
 * 3.12.2015 New activation post; Obstacle course
 * 3.12.2015 New activation post; Hide and seek
 * 3.12.2015 Updated activation post; Carton packages